irods/irods/lib/filesystem/README.md

 ## Using the Library
 To use the library, simply include the filesystem header (e.g. `<irods/filesystem.hpp>`) and link against the appropriate shared library.
 Client-side software should link against `irods_client.so`.
 Server-side software should link against `irods_server.so`.

 The library defaults to providing the client-side API.
-To enable the server-side API, you must define at least one of the following macros (these macros produce the same results).
+To enable the server-side API, define the following macro.
-- RODS_SERVER
-- RODS_CLERVER
+- IRODS_FILESYSTEM_ENABLE_SERVER_SIDE_API

 ## TODOs
 - Finish designing and implementing unit tests.